 The following are a few of my family’s traditions that we build on every year as we get rid of our “chametz” that no longer serves us:

 1. Being with your family is really what’s at the true heart of any holiday.
 Remember too, friends are the family you choose.
-To inspire discussion at your Seder, take a look at these thoughtful Passover Questions from Living Jewishly.

 5. Organic Spelt Matzah – now widely available!
 We are also trying something new this year – a gluten-free version made from kosher oats directly from a Toronto Rabbi – you can’t imagine what you can find when you go looking!